Home Wrongful Death

 Back to Top

-Who Is Eligible To Make a Wrongful Death Claim in California?
+Who Is Eligible To File a Wrongful Death Claim in California?

 • The surviving spouse of the deceased individual